archway-network/archway/x/callback/spec/README.md

 > **Note**
 > Any extra fees paid, is kept as surplus fee and is refunded in case the callback is cancelled.

+Post execution of a callback, all the fees are sent to the `fee_collector` account and are distributed to the validators and stakers

 ## How to use in CW contract